Rainbow Springs Park FeesThe Park is open from 8 a.m. until sunset 365 days a year.

 To the Marion County Park - The K.P.
 Hole:

 The Marion County Park known as The K.P.
 Hole.
-It is located about 1.5 miles down river from the Rainbow Springs State Park and offers limited public facilities for swimming, cooking out, tub rentals, canoe rentals, dive flag rentals, restroom facilities, etc. The daily entry fee is $3.00 per person, and children under 5 years old are free.
+It is located about 1.5 miles down river from the Rainbow Springs State Park and offers limited public facilities for swimming, cooking out, tub rentals, canoe rentals, dive flag rentals, restroom facilities, etc. The daily entry fee is $5.00 per person.

 Click here for: K.P.
 Hole Rental Information.